 The main goal of Millcreek’s implementation of an Official Map is to preserve green space for future generations.
 Most of the properties marked for potential acquisition are currently green space open to the public by their current owners.
 The Township is including these properties on the Official Map to have an opportunity to keep those spaces accessible by all in the future.
 The Millcreek Township School District is the property owner with the highest number of parcels identified on the map.
 If the District were to sell off any school buildings in the future, the Township could negotiate to keep public any existing playgrounds and fields, either as a Township park or through an public-use easement agreement.

 On March 23, 2021, the Board of Supervisors voted to forward the Official Map to the Planning Commission to begin the adoption process.
 This also was the start of a mandated 45-day public comment period.
-During the comment period two Planning Commission meetings will be held where the Official Map will be an agenda item – April 6th and May 4th.
-A Public Hearing on the Official Map in front of the Board of Supervisors is currently planned for one of their regular meetings in May.
+During the comment period two Planning Commission meetings were held where the Official Map was an agenda item – April 6th and May 4th.
+A Public Hearing on the Official Map in front of the Board of Supervisors was held on May 11th.
+At their regular meeting of May 25, 2021, the Supervisors adopted the Official Map.